 How long to leave coffee grounds in cold brew?

-Cold brew should steep for 12 to 24 hours.
-You can also experiment with steeping times to achieve your desired strength.
+Cold brew should steep for 12 to 24 hours and within that window, can also experiment with steeping times to achieve your desired strength.

 Should cold brew steep in the fridge?

-We recommend steeping cold brew in the fridge to maintain freshness and prevent potential bacterial growth.
+Steeping cold brew in the fridge will maintain freshness and prevent potential bacterial growth.
 But if your kitchen is not too hot, cold brew can steep outside the fridge for up to 12 hours.

 How much caffeine is in cold brew coffee?